cdl-geneseo/critical-digital-practices/mod-7/more-about-functions.md

 We end the first line with a colon (`:`), then indent the next line by one or more spaces (four is common).
 This next line describes what the function will "do."
 In our case, we want the function to `print` the result of adding `1` to our input, `x`.
 We're asking our function to do only one task.
 In reality, functions typically consist of a list of tasks that will be executed in sequence.

 Omitting the colon and forgetting to indent are two common errors when you first start to write functions.
-Python will complain with a syntax error message if you do either.
+Python will complain with `SyntaxError` if you do the first and `IndentationError` if you do the second.

 After adding the function to `myfunctions.py`, save the file.